-In accordance with Government Auditing Standards, we have also issued our report dated January 11, 2018, on our consideration of East Sevier County Utility District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to solely describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the operating effectiveness of East Sevier County Utility District's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering East Sevier County Utility District's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated April 2, 2018, on our consideration of East Sevier County Utility District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of that report is to solely describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the operating effectiveness of East Sevier County Utility District's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering East Sevier County Utility District's internal control over financial reporting and compliance.